awwad-hamza/RHex-Robot-Projects/README.md

 # RHex-Robot-Projects

 This repository contains collaborative work from our internship at Teknolus.
 We integrated YOLOv8 with ROS2 for real-time human detection and developed an Android GUI for RHex robot control.
 Our work builds upon publicly available code from Teknolus Energy's repository.
+### Collaborative Work Between Leen Said and Hamza Awad

+This repository is a result of the collaborative efforts of Leen Said and Hamza Awad during their internship at Teknolus.
+The projects undertaken focused on integrating advanced machine learning algorithms with robotic systems and developing user interfaces for enhanced robot control.

+#### YOLOv8 Human Detection with RHex Simulation
+We worked together to integrate the YOLOv8 human detection model with the RHex robot simulation using ROS2.
+This project involved:
+- Training the YOLOv8 model to detect humans.
+- Embedding the trained model within a ROS2 simulation environment.
+- Enabling real-time human detection and localization by the RHex robot.

+This integration aimed to enhance the robot's ability to identify and respond to human presence in a simulated setting, crucial for applications such as search and rescue operations, environmental surveillance, and exploratory missions.

+#### Android GUI for RHex Robot Simulation Control
+The duo developed an intuitive Android interface to control the RHex robot simulation.
+Key aspects of this project included:
+- Establishing a communication link between the Android device and the host PC running the RHex simulation.
+- Enabling users to control and monitor the robot via a mobile device.
+- Extending the interface to control the actual RHex robot, demonstrating its applicability beyond the simulation environment.

+#### Integration of pyRhexAPI Using PyBind in the Android GUI
+They utilized PyBind to create Python bindings for the existing C++ codebase of the RHex simulation.
+This facilitated the seamless interaction between the Python-driven Flask server and the Android GUI, improving the efficiency and simplicity of the communication process.

 # RHex Educational - ROS2 and Gazebo Based Development Environment